scrabbletank/farhome-rules/rulesdoc.md

 Your hands elongate, becoming deadly poison claws.
 When casting this ability and for the duration of the spell you may make an attack against a target in range, using your spellcasting roll instead of an attack roll.
 On hit they take 3 wound dice in poison damage, paralyzing the target on a critical until the end of their next turn.

-The duration increases by 1 minute for every level above 1st.
+The duration increases by 1 minute for every level cast above 1st.

 ___
 #### Hex